-If, upon review of the available information, it is determined that irregular behavior has occurred, the violator’s exam results may be invalidated, s/he may be prohibited from taking NPLEX Examinations in the future, special administrative procedures may be implemented for any future examinations, and/or notice regarding the determination and the sanctions imposed may be provided to legitimately interested entities, including all transcript recipients.
+If, upon review of the available information, it is determined that irregular behavior has occurred, the violator’s exam results may be invalidated, they may be prohibited from taking the NPLEX in the future, special administrative procedures may be implemented for any future examinations, and/or notice regarding the determination and the sanctions imposed may be provided to legitimately interested entities, including all transcript recipients.

 If the irregular behavior involves the unauthorized reproduction and/or distribution of exam materials or the dissemination of specific exam content, NABNE may pursue every legal means available to protect copyrighted materials.